ODIM-Project/ODIM/docs/README.md

 | /redfish/v1/Managers/{ManagerId}/VirtualMedia/{VirtualMediaID}/Actions/VirtualMedia.InsertMedia | POST                 | `ConfigureComponents` |
 | /redfish/v1/Managers/{ManagerId}/VirtualMedia/{VirtualMediaID}/Actions/VirtualMedia.EjectMedia | POST                 | `ConfigureComponents` |

->**NOTE:**
->Before accessing these endpoints, ensure that the user has the required privileges.
-If you access these endpoints without necessary privileges, you will receive an HTTP `403 Forbidden` error.

 ### Viewing the VirtualMedia collection

 | **Method**         | `GET`                                                        |